pfent/rdma_tests/Writeup.md

 # Network Sockets over RDMA
-A writeup for the Lab Course Database Implementation
+A writeup for the [practical course database implementation](http://db.in.tum.de/teaching/ws1617/imlab/)

 ## Abstract
 Modern in-memory databases are more and more bottlenecked in transactional workloads by network latency.
 One of the reasons for this latency is the overhead associated with sending data through kernel interfaces.
 I.e. a typical way of sending data over the network is the `write()` system call.
-Though a `SYSCALL` instruction is associated with a context-switches from kernel- to user-mode and back, which is rather costly. <!-- Maybe cite: https://www.cs.cmu.edu/~chensm/Big_Data_reading_group/papers/flexsc-osdi10.pdf -->
+This is associated with
+context-switches from kernel- to user-mode and back, which is rather costly. <!-- Maybe cite: https://www.cs.cmu.edu/~chensm/Big_Data_reading_group/papers/flexsc-osdi10.pdf -->
-In this project we implemented a high-performance, low-latency TCP alternative using Remote Direct Memory Access (RDMA), without system calls.
+In this project we implemented a high-performance, low-latency TCP alternative using Remote Direct Memory Access (RDMA) without system calls.
 RDMA is a technique mainly supported by the InfiniBand standard, but can also be implemented over converged Ethernet and other network types.

 ## Previous work
 In 2015 Peter Goldsborough et al. implemented [TSSX](https://github.com/goldsborough/tssx), a *transparent shared-memory socket exchange*, i.e. a with `LD_PRELOAD` pre-loadable shared library, that emulates Unix domain sockets over shared-memory.
-In his work, he demonstrated that eliminating system calls can result in  ~70% more tps in the TPC-B benchmark.
+In his work, he demonstrated that eliminating system calls can result in  ~70% more transactions per second (tps) in the TPC-B benchmark.
 In our work, we adapted TSSX's concept for RDMA, while reusing significant parts of the code needed to support the socket interface.

 There are some similar implementations of this concept, mainly Message Passing Interfaces like OpenMPI or MPICH that also support sending messages over RDMA.
-However, we decided to not use this libraries as basis to avoid another level of indirection (wrapping sockets in MPI in RDMA).
-Instead we directly base our work on [libibverbs](https://git.kernel.org/cgit/libs/infiniband/libibverbs.git) as described in the described in the InfiniBand architecture specification and the RDMA protocol verbs specification.
+However, we decided to not use these libraries as basis to avoid another level of indirection (wrapping sockets in MPI in RDMA).
+Instead we directly base our work on [libibverbs](https://git.kernel.org/cgit/libs/infiniband/libibverbs.git) as described in the InfiniBand architecture specification and the RDMA protocol verbs specification.

 ## Basic messaging
 Basic messaging in our implementation is handled by the `RDMAMessageBuffer`.
 At first, it registers